 Salary and Employment Outlook

 The U.S. Bureau of Labor Statistics (BLS) doesn't provide data just on environmental managers.
-For the related group of administrative services managers, the BLS predicted employment to increase at a rate of 12% from 2012 until 2022.
-The BLS groups environmental managers into the larger category of 'all other managers' when reporting salary, and this broad category had a median salary of $92,250 as of May 2014.
+For the related group of administrative services managers, the BLS predicted employment to increase faster than average from 2018 until 2028.
+The BLS groups environmental managers into the larger category of 'all other managers' when reporting salary, and this broad category had a mean salary of $115,590 as of May 2018.

 Job Requirements for an Environmental Manager